How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-In the following we will outline the twelve key decisions that organizers should consider when planning a hackathon.
-For each decision, we provide information about \textbf{when} organizers should consider making it, \textbf{who} should be involved in the decision, \textbf{how} to make the choice and implement its result, and discuss potential \textbf{tradeoffs} among the various options.
+In the following, we will outline the twelve key decisions (see Table~\ref{tab:keydecisionssummary} for an overview) that organizers should consider when planning a hackathon.

+For each decision, we provide information about \textbf{when} organizers should consider making it, \textbf{who} should be involved in the decision, \textbf{how} to make the choice and implement its result, discuss potential \textbf{tradeoffs} among the various options, and discuss \textbf{differences between in-person, online and hybrid events}.
 The order in which the decisions are presented is deliberate but not strict.
 Moreover, not all decisions are relevant for each hackathon.
 Prospective organizers should thus perceive the following list as a suggestion for which decisions can be important but decide for themselves which ones they consider for their specific purpose.